kNiday/CS480Niday/PA3/README.md

 ```
 Note that the fragment and vertex shader file names can be switched as long as they are preceded by the -f and -v arguments, respectively, and different files or file paths could be used if necessary.

-#### Keyboard Inputs
+#### Keyboard/Mouse Inputs
 Press SPACEBAR to pause the planet completely.
 This does not toggle; a different key must be pressed to get the system moving again.

-Press the RIGHT AND LEFT ARROW KEYS to change the direction of the planet.
-The RIGHT ARROW KEY moves the planet in the initial direction (i.e. counterclockwise) while the LEFT ARROW KEY moves it in the opposite direction. (i.e. clockwise).
+Press the RIGHT AND LEFT ARROW KEYS (or A and D) to change the direction of the planet.
+The RIGHT ARROW KEY or D moves the planet in the initial direction (i.e. counterclockwise) while the LEFT ARROW KEY or A moves it in the opposite direction. (i.e. clockwise).

+Click the LEFT MOUSE BUTTON to toggle between the planet moving counterclockwise and not moving at all.

+Note that the moon will orbit the planet in the same direction regardless of the planet's current state.